 The Paper Birch or White Birch, is a common tree across the entirety of North America.
 Its bark is strikingly white and is easy to spot in a forest or landscaping.
 It's bark is less flaky than other birch trees but its leaves turn a saturated yellow in Autumn.
 These birches grow well just above water line slightly away from river banks but can tolerate moist soils.
+These images were taken in zip code 53554.

 USDA Zone: 4-9